 Hope you’re having a great week, y’all!
 If you have any other tips or guidelines for what to wear when you work from home, please feel free to leave them in the comments or shoot me an email.
 I’d love for this list to be as helpful and up-to-date as possible!

-Oh, and huge thanks to the fabulous Catherine Rhodes for capturing these images!
+Photography by Catherine Rhodes.
 If you’re in the Central Missouri area, you will NOT find a better (or sweeter) photographer!